go101/immutable-value-proposal/README-v9.a.md

 * array types with no-references element types
 * channel types with no-references element types

-Values of no-references types have adaptive roles when they are used as R-values (right-hand-side values).
+Values of no-references types have adaptive roles when they are used as R-values.
 In other words,
 * Values of no-references types are viewed as writer values when they are assigned to writer or writable values.
 * Values of no-references types are viewed as reader values when they are assigned to reader or read-only values.